Index154/Random-ControlNet-Input/README.md

 # Random-ControlNet-Input
-A custom script for Stable Diffusion WebUI.
+A custom script for the AUTOMATIC1111 Stable Diffusion WebUI.
 When enabled, chooses a random ControlNet input image from a custom folder path when you start the generation process.

 ## Installation
 Put the script into the scripts folder of Stable Diffusion WebUI.
 Then reload the UI or restart the whole application.